 Omega 3, 6 and 9

-Black seed oil is naturally rich in essential fatty acids such as Omega 3 and 6.
+Black cumin oil is naturally rich in essential fatty acids such as Omega 3 and 6.
 It has therefore been popular to take internally for:

 High blood pressure